Skip to Main Content

 • Open Access: Mark this checkbox to limit results to articles from open access publications.
 Open access refers to a set of principles and practices through which articles and other research outputs are distributed online, free of cost or other access barriers.
 Conventional (non-open access) journals pay for publishing costs by charging fees for access, like subscriptions, site licenses, or pay-per-view charges.
 Open-access journals use funding models which do not require the reader (or the library providing the service) to pay to read the journal's contents.

-• Year Published: Enter a date range to limit results to a specific time of publication.
+• Publication Year: Enter a date range to limit results to a specific time of publication.
 It is generally recommended for students to look for recent scholarship, usually within 10 years of the search year.

 • Journal Title: Enter a journal title if you know ahead of your search what publication you want to look within.
 See Searching Within a Specific Journal for more details.